Ecma-TC54/tg3/SPECIFICATION.md

 #### supersededBy
 *Category: Version Event*

 Indicates when a version of a component is superseded by another version of a component.
+This should only exist for components in which version progression is not implicit, for example, a component is not using semantic versioning.

 **Additional Required Fields:**
 - `supersededByVersion`: Plain version string that supersedes it (e.g., "2.0.0")